btschwertfeger/kraken-infinity-grid/README.md

   quote currency, e.g. 100,000 USD for 1 BTC, 100,000 is the price.

 - **Grid interval**: The grid interval is the percentage difference between the placed buy orders, e.g. 4 %.
-If the current price rises 'to high', the placed buy orders will be cancelled and new buy orders will be placed 'interval' % below the current price (shifting up).
+If the current price rises 'too high', the placed buy orders will be cancelled and new buy orders will be placed 'interval' % below the current price (shifting up).
 The interval for buy orders is always based on the current price _or_ the next higher buy order, e.g. if the current